 Is This a Women’s Website?

 Yes and no. I’ve helped thousands of both men and women since 1993.
 Recent research shows men are struggling with work-life conflict as much or more than women, and they want job flexibility, too.
-But the fact is, more than 70% of my proposal package customers and almost all of my coaching clients are women.
+But the fact is, more than 80% of my proposal package customers and almost all of my coaching clients are women.
 They are self-selecting my help in asking for work-life advice.
-So yes, I do put an emphasis on negotiating skills for women so they can learn to confidently ask for more time (flexible work), money (pay raise) and calm instead of chaos (better work-life boundaries).
+So yes, I do put an emphasis on negotiating skills for women so they can learn to confidently ask for more time (flexible work, maternity leave, short-term sabbatical) and income (pay raise).
 Looking at the bigger picture, asking for work options is about quality of life and a foundation for stronger relationships with those you love.

 What About You?

 My mission is to equip you to ask for what you want at work so you can enjoy a better way of life at home.
-Please stay connected.
 I hope we talk soon.

 All the best,